-Women's Sport Week: Athletes face 'minefield' returning after childbirth
+Women's Sport Week: Athletes can face 'minefield' returning after childbirth

 - From the section Sport

-Athletes face a "minefield" when they return to elite sport after having a baby, Dame Sarah Storey says.
+Athletes can face a "minefield" when they return to elite sport after having a baby, Dame Sarah Storey says.

 As part of Women's Sports Week, Storey, who is expecting her second child, has called for clearer guidelines from governing bodies.

-UK Sport, which funds elite sport, implemented a maternity policy in 2011, but the 14-time Paralympic champion says it is open to interpretation.
+UK Sport, which funds elite sport, implemented a maternity policy in 2011, but the 14-time Paralympic champion says it can be open to interpretation.

 The International Olympic Committee is researching pregnancy and sport.

-Former swimmer turned cyclist Storey said: "For the mums who make the headlines, their success gives them more control to return to action in their own time.

-"But for the athlete mums who aren't household names, the comeback can be a minefield."
+Former swimmer turned cyclist Storey said: "Without any legal protection or support, athletes can find it's a minefield when they're coming back from having a baby.

+"Let's hope by highlighting the positive experiences they can support sports bodies creating post-partum policies of their own."

-Storey, Britain's most successful female Paralympian, spoke to three athletes from different sports about their experiences for the Victoria Derbyshire programme.
+Storey, Britain's most successful female Paralympian, spoke to three athletes from different sports about their experiences for BBC Sport.

 Shelley Rudman - Olympic silver medallist in skeleton

+Shelley Rudman says she has had both positive and negative experiences of returning to sport after having her children.

-Shelley Rudman won a silver medal at the 2006 Winter Olympics in Turin and always planned to return to skeleton following the birth of her first daughter, Ella, in 2007.
+She won a silver medal at the 2006 Winter Olympics in Turin and always planned to return to skeleton following the birth of her first daughter, Ella, in 2007.

 This was before UK Sport introduced its maternity policy and the three-time Olympian said she felt pressure to return quickly because of the implications for her funding.